 Every October, Manchester Science Festival brings together art, exhibitions, performances and big experiences in an 11-day celebration of science across Greater Manchester.

-Produced by the Museum of Science and Industry, our Festival is part laboratory, part playground.
+Produced by the Science and Industry Museum, our Festival is part laboratory, part playground.
 We encourage visitors of all ages to immerse themselves in surprising, meaningful science; from messy experiments to engineering-themed comedy routines and lively environmental debates.

 We’re already the biggest science festival in England, but we also aspire to be the boldest, most creative and ambitious in the UK, and want to become known across the world for our commitment to engaging people in science.
 This drives us to present dozens of new projects each year, with plenty of hands-on activities for families and an imaginative programme for adults, too.

 Science is at the heart of Manchester, from the history of Dalton, Joule and Rutherford to the Nobel prize-winning discovery of Graphene.
 This is our foundation as our Festival creates a place for new ideas and innovations, where curiosities can be explored and Manchester’s past and future research is brought to life.

 Our visitors are at the heart of everything we do and we strive to make sure there’s something for everyone.
 Our unique alliance of sponsors, partners and friends provides amazing support, allowing us to develop events in diverse and unusual venues around Manchester, Salford, Bolton and further afield.